3 more escaped New Orleans jail inmates captured; 2 remain at large

 The escape went unnoticed by the sheriff's office until approximately 8:30 a.m. on Friday.
 At the time of the escape, no sheriff's deputy was assigned to the area where the inmates initiated the jailbreak.

-At least nine people have been arrested in connection with the escape of the 10 inmates, including a maintenance worker at the jail, who was accused of shutting off water to a cell that the inmates used in the escape by removing a toilet from the wall.
+At least 13 people have been arrested in connection with the escape of the 10 inmates, including a maintenance worker at the jail who was accused of shutting off water to a cell that the inmates used in the escape by removing a toilet from the wall.